judgej/jquery-maxsubmit/README.md

 ### Server-side Code

-The server limit (1000 in this case) needs to be passed into the script above.
-This can be found with a simple PHP function like this:
+The server limit (1000 in the above example) needs to be calculated dynamically on the server.
+It can be found with a simple PHP function like this:

     /**
      * Get the submission limit.